-Boasting multiple protein sources including lamb, poultry, and fish, this complete dry dog food has been formulated to provide dogs of all breeds and all life stages a healthy diet.
+Boasting multiple protein sources, including lamb, poultry, and fish, this complete dry dog food has been formulated to provide dogs of all breeds and all life stages with a healthy diet.

-The recipe doesn’t include any allergy triggering ingredients such as wheat, soy, or corn, instead using nutritious whole grains plus fruit and vegetables.
+The recipe doesn’t include any allergy-triggering ingredients such as wheat, soy, or corn and instead uses nutritious whole grains plus fruit and vegetables.

 Prebiotics, probiotics, omega 3 and 6 fatty acids, and antioxidants have all been added to ensure that your dog has soft, shiny fur and clear skin, a boosted immune system, and strong bones, teeth, and joints, as well as a healthy digestive system.

 - Suitable for almost any breed or age group